BonhamLab/bhdsc_presntation/main.typ

 )
 ][
   #set text(18pt)
-  - Plotting a `ODESolution` object from `DifferentialEquations.jl` containing
+  - Plotting a `ODESolution` object from `DifferentialEquations.jl`
-    `Measurement`s from `Measurements.jl` using `Plots.jl`
+    - containing `Measurement`s from `Measurements.jl`
-  - Yields the solutions of the Lotka-Volterra system with correct error bounds without the user having to change the callsite.
+  - plots solutions of the Lotka-Volterra system (lines) with correct error bounds
-  - Neither of these packages has code in their recipes for handling types of the other package.
+  - Neither of these packages has code for handling types of the other package.

   #text(12pt)[